JHoovs/rnaseq-stomach-cancer-subtypes/README.md

 3. Knit the RMarkdown (.Rmd) file or run the provided code chunks to reproduce results.

 ## 📌 Citation

-If you use this repository or adapt code for your own work, please cite the original data source:

 Barretina J, et al. (2012).
 The Cancer Cell Line Encyclopedia enables predictive modelling of anticancer drug sensitivity.
 Nature 483, 603–607.